Boost Speed, Strength & Endurance By Running Stairs

 As a personal trainer and running coach, I’m often asked for workouts that are both time-efficient and highly effective.

-Stair workouts, whether it’s steady climbing, stair sprints, or running repeats, check both boxes.
-They deliver a powerful combination of strength, cardio, and speed training in a short amount of time, all while using nothing more than your body weight.
+Stair workouts — whether steady climbing, stair sprints, or running repeats — check both boxes, delivering a powerful combination of strength, cardio, and speed training in a short amount of time using nothing more than your body weight.

-I’ll break down the benefits of stair workouts, explore ways to incorporate them into your training, and share session examples for runners of all levels and goals.
+Below, I’ll break down how to incorporate stair workouts into your training, with session examples for all levels and goals.

 A person running stairs.

-• A basic flight of stairs in your home or apartment building
+• A basic flight of stairs at home or in an apartment building — the most accessible starting point

-• Stair climber machines with revolving steps that you climb continuously
+• Stair climber machines with revolving steps for continuous, uninterrupted effort

 People running stairs.